 November 10, 2022 | 6 Minute Read

 Experienced Faculty and Mentors

-At Elmhurst, you will learn from faculty who have launched businesses of their own, including Mark Heintz, founder of X9Y Consulting Group, Michael Medema, CEO and founder of Keono, and Frank LaRose, president of BytingEdge, Inc. You’ll also learn from Program Director Bruce Fischer, who brings years of management expertise to the role.
+At Elmhurst, you will learn from faculty who have launched businesses of their own, including Mark Heintz, founder of X9Y Consulting Group, Michael Medema, CEO and founder of Keono, and Dan Heck, founder of Bluefuse LLC.
+You’ll also learn from Program Director Bruce Fischer, who brings years of management expertise to the role.

 Tap Into Elmhurst’s E-celerator

 Boost your entrepreneurial spirit through guidance, coaching and mentoring from our Entrepreneur in Residence, Patrick Yanahan.
 In addition, the Elmhurst Entrepreneurs Initiative features a speaker series and many other opportunities to network and exchange ideas.

 Innovation DuPage (ID) is a business incubator serving DuPage County, Illinois.
 Its mission is to unite startup founders and small business owners with the people, resources and programs that help them grow.
 As an academic partner, Elmhurst and its students have access to ID facilities, services and more.